eqqn/eqqn.github.io/_posts/2021-03-09-GKE_and_buckets.md

 IF we have devstorage.read permissions it means we can read storage on our project.

 Now since our storage is not public ( otherwise we wouldn't be doing this ), we need to authenticate ourselves against the google storage APIs.
-Thats where metadata service steps in, providing us a JWToken that allows us to call google APIs on behalf of the instance.
+Thats where metadata service steps in, providing us a Token that allows us to call google APIs on behalf of the instance.

 `curl "http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/token" -H "Metadata-Flavor: Google"`